TV Tropes Needs Your Help

-- In The Elenium this was the punishment of Arrissa, the very wanton sister of the previous king.
+- In The Elenium this was the punishment of Arissa, the very wanton sister of the previous king.
 She was sent to a convent because she couldn't be executed, and made life miserable for everyone there.
 This ended up backfiring on the main characters.
-The convent was lightly defended and the nuns were massacred when Arrissa's accomplices sprung her.
+The convent was lightly defended and the nuns were massacred when Arissa's accomplices sprung her.

 - The Highborn in Chronicles of the Kencyrath sends those who are too obviously Shanir (ie weird) the Priest's College and out of the way.

 - Angelina Dorma is sent to a nunnery in the end of Shadow of the Lion.

 - Eventually happens to Maria Clara on Noli Me Tangere.

 - A rather long subplot in The Forest of Hands and Teeth focuses on the protagonist joining the Sisterhood because she has no other options in her outrageously strict society, although she desperately does not want this.
 Subverted because, like everything else in the novel, it goes horribly awry.